nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Extraneous parameters for commands that do not take in parameters (such as `exit` and `list` ) will be ignored.<br>
   e.g. if the command specifies `exit 123`, it will be interpreted as `exit`.

+* If an invalid prefix is used after a valid prefix, an error message will be displayed!

 </div>

 [return to top <img src="images/toc-icon.png" width="25px">](#table-of-contents)